johans-work/paid-source/README.md

 # Paid Source

-A standardized value proposition for the ownership of source available software and digital goods.
+A way to sell ownership of source available software and digital goods.

 # How It Works